Merisiel0/Merisiel0/README.md

 ## Hallo!
-I'm a software engineer student at ETS with a passion for graphics rendering.
+I'm a software engineer student at ETS with a passion for graphics rendering and linux.

-### Current project:
+### Current projects:
 - **Linux Distribution**
   Starting from Arch, I'm currently configuring my distro with Hyprland and Eww.
 The goal is to support HDR.
 - **A vulkan rendering engine**